-Regardless of who caused the accident, everyone involved in a Florida boat crash is required to stay at the scene, render assistance to anyone who needs it, and call the authorities to report the crash.
-In certain situations, you are also required to file an official report with the U.S. Coast Guard.
+Regardless of how the accident happened or who caused it, everyone involved in a Florida boat crash is required to stay at the scene, render assistance to anyone who needs it, and call the authorities to report the crash.
+There are certain situations in which you are also required to file an official report with the U.S. Coast Guard.
 As a responsible boater, it is important that you understand these requirements and take the necessary steps to protect yourself, your family, and any potential claim for damages at the scene of the accident.
 You might also need to call a boat accident lawyer in order to protect your rights, either as an injured party or as the one who caused the accident.

 When a Boating Accident Must Be Reported

 If you were involved in a boating accident and believe the driver of the other boat was speeding, driving recklessly, or drunk, you should call the police or Coast Guard regardless of injuries or damage and make the appropriate report.
 Federal law requires that a collision on the water be reported to U.S. authorities within 48 hours of the crash if any of the following are true:

 - Someone died in the crash.